LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 3 - Register page.md

 </RouterLink>
 ```

-And finally let's add our `.router-link` css class into components section of `src/assets/main.css` file:
+And finally, let's add our `.router-link` CSS class into the components section of the `src/assets/main.css` file:

 ```
 .router-link {